magomimmo/opencv-start/README.md

 cp ~/dev/opencv/build/bin/opencv-247.jar .
 ```

-Now, to be able to add the shared native lib to the local maven
+To be able to add the shared native lib to the local maven repository,
-repository, we first need to package it as a jar file.
+we first need to package it as a jar file.

 The native lib has to be copied into a directories layout which mimics
 the names of your operating system and architecture.
 I’m using a Mac